Here's when Love Island is on tonight - and how long the episode will be

 What time is Love Island on tonight?

-The episode will air at 9pm on ITV2 and will be available to catch up fro 10.05pm on ITV Hub.
+The episode will air at 9pm on ITV2 and will be available to catch up from 10.05pm on ITV Hub.
 Episodes are also available the following morning on BritBox.

-From the first episode, it seems that several of the girls like the look of Davide, especially Gemma, who’s certainly had her head turned.
+Two new bombshells are always sure to spice up the Villa.
 Tune in to discover what happens and stay up to date with our dedicated Facebook group.